didx-xyz/aries-cloudapi-python/docs/Common Flows.md

 ### Creating wallets

 The admin "wallet" is already configured because it is not a subwallet on a multitenant agent.
-In order to create subwallets for tenants you have to use the member admin role.
+In order to create subwallets for tenants you have to use the `tenant-admin` role.
 The permissions to do so and routing to the correct aca-py instance are handled by the CLoudAPI under the hood.
 You have to provide two things here:

-1. authorization in header `{"x-api-key": "member-admin.MEMBER_ACAPY_API_KEY"}` where `member-admin` is a fixed term representing the role and `MEMBER_ACAPY_API_KEY` is the auth token you have to know and provide.
+1. authorization in header `{"x-api-key": "tenant-admin.TENANT_ADMIN_ACAPY_API_KEY"}` where `tenant-admin` is a fixed term representing the role and `TENANT_ADMIN_ACAPY_API_KEY` is the auth token you have to know and provide.
 NOTE: This auth string is separated by a dot so keep that in there.
 2. The wallet payload (body) of the wallet you want to create e.g.:

    ```json